Surowa/redford-puppet/README.md

 Dutch home automation system.
 Very unstable as of now, is it basically laurensw's STT frontend/backend connected to an actual Debian-based operating system.
 This allows one to say "Lampen uit", for example, which will turn off the lights connected to 433 Mhz KlikAanKlikUit sockets.
+Or say "televisie uit" , which will result in the system turning off the television connected via HDMI to a Pi.

 Eventually, TTS and some heavier decision making than if/else will be integrated as well.